 Now, we’ve all seen the Blue Lagoon – that crazy blue coloured lagoon a short hop away from Reykjavik airport.

-The Blue Lagoon is cool to visit and one of the top spots to see near Reykjavik, but if you want to get off the beaten track and do what the locals do, you need to go to one of the local swimming pools.
+Places like the Sky Lagoon and The Blue Lagoon are cool to visit and one of the top spots to see near Reykjavik, but if you want to get off the beaten track and do what the locals do, you need to go to one of the local swimming pools.

 Icelandic people take their bathing very seriously – so you will find a pool complex, complete with a series of heated bathing pools and a sauna, in every community on the island.

-This is the place where locals go to have a gossip, warm up in the winter or enjoy the long sunlight hours in the summer.
+This is the place where locals go to gossip, warm up in the winter or enjoy the long sunlight hours in the summer.

 Attend a Viking Feast at the Saga Center